imse440/imse440.github.io/docs/source/schedule.rst

      - Comparing experiments, experiments with a single factor
    * - 14
      - Randomized design, blocking factors and common designs, Latin Squares design

+The schedule and topics are tentative and subject to change.